SamSamhuns/llm-rag-chatbot/README.md

 )
 That being said, if you ask dumbass questions like "Who won the 1976 Super Bowl?" or "What's a good recipe for a margarita?" it would cheerfully respond with an answer.
 We had to experiment for days to get a prompt that forced these darn models to only answer from context and otherwise say "There's no relevant information and so I can't answer."

+-   3. Text Embedding choices matter

--   3. Never use openAI embeddings for RAG.
+Never use openAI embeddings for RAG.
 Use local embeddings, in MTEB benchmarks they do much better than openAI’s embeddings.
 If you are ok with sending your document to openAI (not concerned with privacy) better send the search query and locally searched few chunks of data to GPT-4 rather than sending whole dataset and the query (for tokenizing) to OpenAI for embedding.
 Also, if they no longer support tokenizing using text-embedding-ada-002 like they did with text-embedding-ada-001 recently, your local database is paperweight.
 You get the best of embeddings with local embedding and the best of AI with GPT-4 if you had done the reverse.

+-   4. Semantic search using cosine similarity using embeddings works better than lexical search (bm25+)

--   4. Don’t JUST use semantic search using cosine similarity using embeddings.
+Don’t JUST use semantic search using cosine similarity using embeddings.
 I found that it doesn’t work in edge cases.
 What works better is selecting 4 chunks from embedding search and 4 chunks from good old lexical search (bm25+).
 It performs very well.

 -   5. Sending one chunk on each side of selected chunks to provide more context works better.